 The Oregon Authors Book Guide provides updated descriptions and snippets or full electronic versions of selected books written by Oregon authors, including a new entry about Tom Spanbauer.

 All of the links and descriptions have been updated.

 Blue Book generally

-The new winners of the Blue Book cover photo contest are featured.
-The images grace the front and back covers of the 2013-2014 print version of the Blue Book.
+The new winners of the Blue Book Cover Photo Contest are featured.
+The images grace the front and back covers of the 2017-2018 print version of the Blue Book.

-A Facebook page for the Oregon Blue Book keeps readers apprised of ongoing new and interesting features as well as fun facts, trivia, and quizzes.
+The Facebook page for the Oregon Blue Book continues to keep readers apprised of ongoing new and interesting Oregon trivia, events and places.